Understanding Septic Tanks

 If it is halved, then the speed is doubled and not all the solids settle out and so rather than 200 ppm going into the ground more like 230 to 250 ppm goes through, hastening the demise of the soakaway.

 Now the water rises higher and higher above the perforated pipe.
-Till in fact it is above the tee pipes in a brick septic tank or FOG controlling baffles in a modern GRP tank.
+Till in fact it is above the tee pipes in a brick ST or FOG controlling baffles in a modern GRP tank.
 Now we have the grease escaping, accelerating the breakdown of the soakaway.

 So many think it is because of heavy rainfall that winter.
 This obviously saturates the ground and makes matters worse but regularly de-sludging will help the life of the soakaway whatever the rainfall.